volpesofi/HLA-correlation/README.md

   * 0 (hla_i not present)

-From the metadata (`input/metadata_Vo.xlsx`), we subset the rows with information for WGS samples and we add to the count matrix as many columns as the metadata information with the fenotypes we wish to assess the correlation for.
+From the metadata (`input/metadata_Vo.xlsx`), we subset the rows with information for WGS samples and we add to the count matrix as many columns as the metadata information with the phenotypes we wish to assess the correlation for.

-The correlation between fenotype and genotype is then performed with two R functions:
+The correlation between phenotype and genotype is then performed with two R functions:
   * `lm(var ~ hla)` - to correlate the genotype (hla) with continuos variables (var), _i.e._ "Abbot_semiquantitative", "Roche_Total_ICO", "Diasorin_IgG_semiquantitative" and the residuals.
   * `glm(var ~ hla , family = "binomial")` – to correlate the genotype (hla) with discrete variable (var), _i.e._ "Groundtruth_GTA", "Groundtruth_direct_contacts_GTB", "Groundtruth_indirect_contacts_GTC", "swabs"